 2. Should you get professional help to protest?

-Personally, no. Easy for me to say because the lawyer thing.
+Personally, no. Easy for me to say because I’m a lawyer.

 But many people have positive results without getting tax agent help.
 At least one study suggests individuals get better results than experts.
 For residential properties 41% better.

 Why is that so?

 Tax agent companies might suggest they tend to have harder cases than the people who feel like they can protest it on their own.

 Perhaps it is a matter of motivation and familiarity.
 A homeowner is very motivated to reduce their tax valuation.
 They can focus their time on only one property, and knows its problems better than anyone.

 I don’t want to pay anybody for things that I’m capable of doing myself and likely do better.
 Have that view regarding restaurant food too, which is why I often order the fish and skip things easier to cook at home.

 3. Spend some time exploring the HCAD website.